Enable Private Service Connect for your workspace

 - Google Cloud VPC network project ID: The Google Cloud project ID where this endpoint is defined.
 For back-end connectivity, this is the project ID for your workspace’s VPC network.
 For front-end connectivity, this is the project ID of the VPC where user connections originate, which is sometimes referred to as a transit VPC.

-The following table shows what information you need to use for each endpoint if you are using both back-end and front-end Private Service Connect.
+The following table shows the information you must use for each endpoint if you are using both back-end and front-end Private Service Connect.

 Endpoint type | Field | Example |